matze-dd/Tex2txt/README.md

   perform replacements from script variable $repls\_hunspell beforehand
 - option `--delete`<br>
   only remove auxiliary directory in script variable $txtdir, and exit

+## Declaration of LaTeX macros
+TBD: shift documentation from Python script to this place

 ## Handling of displayed equations
 Displayed equations should be part of the text flow and include the